Tutorials

 to new locations in memory (An "IF - THEN" instruction).

-it through from beginning to end.
 The astonishing fact about ALL modern day digital computers is that they are

 entirely built from 8 simple machines called logic gates.
 These gates are connected together like legos